Why California’s New Garage Door Battery Backup Law Is Essential

 The law mandates penalties for manufacturers and sellers who fail to comply with the new law.
 Manufacturing, selling or installing a garage door opener without the required battery backup incurs a fine of $1,000 per violation.
 The law also imposes a $500 fine for any “installed and operational” garage door opener that lacks the required battery backup.

-A battery backup helps with power outages by acting as a failsafe mechanism.
+A garage door opener with battery backup helps with power outages by acting as a failsafe mechanism.
 In a power outage, as we know, the electronic mechanism of the garage door opener will not work, and the garage door will not open.
-The battery backup is there to make sure users can still operate the door safely and easily.
+The garage door battery backup is there to make sure users can still operate the door safely and easily.